-Trpanj Croatia – hidden gem on Peljesac Peninsula
+Trpanj Croatia – Places to visit on Pelješac Peninsula

 Trpanj, a small little fishing village in the Pelješac Peninsula is truly one of Croatia’s hidden gems.

 It has a long history that dates back to Roman times and earlier, a rich cultural heritage that has spanned the centuries, a fishing tradition, and is set in a stunning landscape that is replete with vineyards and olive orchards that are centuries old.

 It is only in recent times that this little village has opened itself to tourism.
 And the world has loved this town; it now sees visitors from all over the world who enjoy all that Trpanj has to offer.